sachinvenkat/Scaler-Projects/01-townhall/task-list-project-case-study.md

 post
 delete

+---
+**NOTE**

-# in post we dont implemnt the resource
+- In post we dont implemnt the resource
-in put we dont implemnet resource, but if dome, it replaces the table
+- In put we dont implemnet resource, but if dome, it replaces the table
+ ---